 Alternate clubhouse programming will not be provided for members who miss or choose not to attend their designated field trip.
 BCNY will not wait for members who miss the departure time for field trips.

 Each member registered for summer camp will receive a blue trip shirt that they must wear on all trips outside of the clubhouse.

 Members need to bring the following items on Major Trip Days:

-Additional details about BCNY’s Sleepaway Camp at Harriman State park will be announced soon.
+Additional details about Sleepaway Camp at Harriman State Park will be announced soon.
 Check here for more information in the coming weeks.

-BCNY’s Sleepaway Camp is located at Harriman State Park.
-Our facility provides an opportunity for junior and teen members to explore the great outdoors and have an overnight camp experience rich with adventure!
+BCNY’s wilderness camp facility is located at Harriman State Park.
+Our camp at Harriman State Park provides an opportunity for junior and teen members to explore the great outdoors and have an overnight camp experience rich with adventure!
 Our summer camp programming is designed with our members in mind and focuses on community building, creating shared experiences, wilderness exploration and self-discovery.

 If there are any concerns about your scheduled sleepaway summer camp trip, please meet with your age group director.